rtravis/Yesod24Store/README.md

 ## Requirements

-- a Linux operating system
+- preferably a Linux based operating system
 - the Glasgow Haskell Compilation system (the "ghc" package)
 - the "libghc-yesod-dev" and the "4store" packages